mateusgs/rs_codec/README.md

 syn - Script for synthesis in FPGA using Quartus Prime Lite Edition

 There is a paper that explain all nuances of this project.
 However, it has not been published yet.
 Meanwhile, I ask to contact matgonsil@gmail.com for any questions.

+This project started at Universidade Federal de Minas Gerais (UFMG), and it is open for the community under the licence "Creative Commons Zero v1.0 Universal".